A Variant of Wythoff's Game Defined by Hofstadter's G-Sequence: Introduction to Wythoff's Game and its Variant

-\begin{definition} Wythoff's game \cite{wythoffpaper} involves two piles of stones.
-Two players take turns removing stones from one or both piles, and when they remove stones from both piles, an equal number must be removed from each.
-The player who removes the last stone or stones is the winner.
-An equivalent description of the game is that a single chess queen is placed somewhere on a large grid of squares, and each player can move the queen towards the upper-left corner of the grid, either vertically, horizontally, or diagonally, any number of steps.
-The winner is the player who moves the queen into the upper-left corner, that is $(0,0)$ in our coordinate system. \end{definition}
+First, we define Wythoff's game.
+For the details of Wythoff's game, see \cite{wythoffpaper}.
+Let $\mathbb{Z}_{\geq0}$ and $\mathbb{N}$ be the sets of non-negative numbers and natural numbers, respectively. \begin{definition} Wythoff's game is played with two piles of stones.
+Two players take turns removing stones from one or both piles.
+When removing stones from both piles, the number of stones removed from each pile should be equal.
+The player who removes the last stone or stones wins.
+An equivalent description of the game is that a single chess queen is placed somewhere on a large grid of squares, and each player can move the queen towards the upper-left corner of the grid, either vertically, horizontally, or diagonally, for any number of steps.
+The winner is the player who moves the queen to the upper-left corner. \end{definition}

-Many people have proposed many variants of Wythoff's game, and the author of the present article also presented a variant in \cite{suetsugu2020}.

-We define a new variant of Wythoff's game. \begin{definition} We define a variant of Wythoff’s game.
-This game is played like the ordinary Wythoff’s game with the set $\{(x,y):x+y \leq 2\}$ $=\{(0,0),(1,0),(0,1),(1,1)$ \\ $,(2,0),(0,2)\}$ as the terminal set in the coordinate system. \end{definition}
+Many people have proposed many variants of Wythoff's game, and the author of the present article also presented a variant in \cite{suetsugu2020} and \cite{integer2025}.
+We define a new variant of Wythoff's game. \begin{definition} This variant of Wythoff's game is played like the classical Wythoff’s game, with the terminal set $\{(x,y):x+y \leq 2\}$ $=\{(0,0),(1,0),(0,1),(1,1),(2,0),$ \\ $(0,2)\}$. \end{definition}